pabloturati/devices-clientapp/README.md

 2. Navigate to the repository directory and run `npm install`

-3. To start the project use the command `npm start`.
+3. To start the project, use the command `npm start`.
 Project will be served in port 5000.
 If the default browser does not open, navigate to [http://localhost:5000/](http://localhost:5000/).

 ## Testing